sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Next let's make more properties into parameters. `x-` and `y-coordinate` are as good a place to start as any.
 Recall that in Pasan's post we assigned different end values to each button's transition patches.
 However, notice that the `Start Value` and `End Value` of the transition patch have ordinary inlet ports.
 That means we could publish those inputs from `Radial Button` itself.
 Start by right clicking `Transition X`, selecting `Publish Inputs`, then `End Value`.
 Call it `End X`.
 Similarly, publish `Transition Y`'s `End Value` as `End Y`.

 Go back to your composition, remove the `Radial Button` patches, then readd them.
-You'll see now that you have the new `End X` and `End Y` inputs.
+You'll see that you have the new `End X` and `End Y` inputs.
 Hook up the `Progress` and `Image` inlets as before.
 Then, using the same method as in Pasan's post, assign constant values using the Patch Inspector for each of the `End X` and `End Y` inputs on each of the three buttons.
 For convenience they are:

 - A button: `(-184.5, -408.5)`
 - B button: `(0, -298.5)`